What Is Dysfunctional Lens Syndrome (DLS)?

 - Stage 3 – This is what’s known as a cataract.
 With cataracts, the lens of your eye has become cloudy enough that it is significantly affecting your vision, and treatment is necessary to restore the quality of your sight.
 In the United States, the average age to have cataract surgery is 73.
 For patients in DLS stage 3, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens or laser cataract surgery.

 How Can Monovision Help?

 If you are experiencing difficulty with reading vision and distance vision, it is possible to treat one eye for near vision and the other eye for distance vision.
-Lance Kugler, MD, often recommends this approach, which is known as monovision.
+Lance Kugler, MD, and Mike Stuntz, MD, often recommend this approach, which is known as monovision.
 Discover your options by taking our 60-second self-test.

 Monovision gets people out of glasses and contacts, allowing them to see near and far without any visual aids.
 Watch the video below to see how monovision works to correct near and distance vision.

 Monovision decreases the necessity for both near and distance glasses.
 Although this may sound confusing, patients adjust well, and report great results.
 Monovision could be the best option for the specific needs of patients over 40 who wish to avoid glasses altogether.
 However, to determine which solution is best for you, Lance Kugler, MD, or Mike Stuntz, MD, will need to analyze your eyes to make a recommendation.
 At the time of your consultation, our doctors may ask you to partake in a monovision simulation, so you can see for yourself whether it is something that meets your visual needs.